NullMember/VIRTUAL16/docs/assembling.md

 SWAP instruction have two different usage.
 First one is

     SWAP Rn, Rm
-will swap Rn and Rm contents.
+will swap contents of Rn and Rm .
 Second one is

     SWAP Rn
 will swap MSB and LSB of Rn